 About a third of that time it has been with the intent to get people to take action on the strength of the arguments I put in front of them.

 In other words I have been practicing the dark arts of direct response copywriting.

 I am using the word “dark” to describe this line of work because it suggests some level of depth and mystery.
-As if getting your craft to the point where I imagine you might think I have managed to get it after all these years requires a degree of mastery few can be expected to attain.
+As if getting your craft to the point where I imagine you might think I have managed to get mine after all these years requires a degree of mastery few can be expected to attain.

-Trouble is, I typically feel just as clueless as I did when I picked up that pen for the first time while studying physics at the University Of Queensland.
+Trouble is, I often feel just as clueless as I did when I picked up that pen for the first time while studying physics at the University Of Queensland.
 By day I wrote computer programs to simulate the physical world, and at night I pondered the meaning of the short story.

 Don’t get me wrong.
 I’ve learned some things about how to string words together on a page.

 Still, I will sit down and have no idea how a piece is going to turn out.
 It is only experience that tells me ahead of time that when it is finally done it will likely wildly exceed my expectations.